simonho288/EstateManage_backend/README.md

 ## Features

-- Cloudflare Workers: Serverless functions execute over 100 countries for users everywhere in the world.
+- Cloudflare Workers (CFW): Serverless functions execute over 100 countries for users everywhere in the world.
+- You don't need to configure auto-scaling or load-balancer.
+CFW runs on high performance global network.
+- CFW performance is about 300% faster than Lambda@Edge, supports 0ms worldwide cold starts.
-- CFW D1 database (first queryable serverless distributed database)
+- Data stores in CFW D1 database (first queryable serverless distributed database).
+- HonoJS ultrafast web framework on backend.
-- Media files upload to R2
+- Media files (image, PDF...) upload to popular object store such as AWS S3, Cloudflare R2 or Backblaze B2.
-- HonoJS ultrafast web framework works with high performance Cloudflare Workers edge serverless (300% faster than Lambda@Edge)
 - TypeScript: Both frontend & backend.
-Easily for development & reduce programming errors
+Easier to develop & reduce programming errors.
 - Fomantic-UI for frontend web admin.
-Easy to use & over 50 built-in components and fully documented.
+Easy to use with over 50 built-in powerful and beautiful components and it's fully documented.
+- In web admin, implemented Cloudflare Turnstile in user signup page to prevent abuse or bot visitors and protect data privacy.
-- Copy & paste all units from spreadsheet for estate inital setup.
-Easy & fast to setup the estate no matter your estate has more than thousands of units (residences, carparks and shops)
+- Copy & paste all units from the spreadsheet for estate's initial setup.
+Easy & fast to setup the estate no matter your estate has more than thousands of units (residences, carparks and shops).
-- A Flutter mobile app for tenant (source codes in another github repo) to access the backend with JWT authorization
+- A Flutter mobile app for your tenants to download (source codes will be published on another GitHub repo soon)
-- In web admin, implemented Cloudflare Turnstile for user signup to prevent abuse or bot visitors and protect the data privacy.
-- `wrangler2` for local development and deploy
+- `wrangler2` for local development and deploy.
-- Test with Jest `miniflare environment` (Later)
+- Test with Jest `miniflare environment`. (later)

 ## Usage